shipit-0fux/userscripts/amazon/README.md

 Where:

-global_mean_rating = average star rating of all products on the current page C = average review count of all products on the current page (auto‑calibrated) In simple terms:
+global_mean_rating = average star rating of all products on the current page C = median review count of all products on the current page (auto‑calibrated)

+In simple terms:

 Products with very few reviews get “skeptically adjusted”